 Susan joined Watsi on December 26th, 2019.
-One year ago, Susan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Susan's most recent donation supported Taw, an expectant mother and refugee from Thailand, to fund a C-section to safely deliver her new baby.
+Two years ago, Susan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Susan's most recent donation supported Mervi, a two-year-old boy from Venezuela, to heal his clubfoot.